KaeliAutumn/pynuphase/README.md

 Basic detector properties defined in detector.py

-A quick look at the distribution of SPiceCorepulses is provided in examples/spiceCore.py. rRn as:
+A quick look at the distribution of SPiceCore pulses is provided in examples/spiceCore.py. rRn as:
 ```
 python -m examples.spiceCore